leontoddjohnson/etc/content/docs/coding/movements/_index.md

 - The top two horizontal lines indicate the left and right buffers, respectively.
 In the regions where these are bright, there is audio.
   - The `rec_threshold` parameter in **PARAMS** sets the minimum level required for audio to be shown here.[^fn:recthresh] E.g., increasing this parameter will make the "audio regions" seem more sparse.
-  - Adjusting `rec_threshold` will also determine which *grid* pads in the **partition** indicate audio.[^fn:recthresh2]
+  - Adjusting `rec_threshold` will also determine which *grid* pads in the **partition** indicate audio.
 - If your selected `slice` contains a region in which a file loaded into the buffer, the text at the bottom of the screen will show the name of the *latest* file loaded in that range.
 - Use **K1 + K3** to clear the audio in a selected slice range.
 Again, the `track_buffer` (and whether the track represents a stereo pair) will dictate which buffer(s) are cleared.

-[^fn:recthresh]: Fast encoder turns to update the `rec_threshold` parameter may seem to lag a bit in the norns UI.
+[^fn:recthresh]: Fast encoder turns to update the `rec_threshold` parameter may seem to cause a minor lag on the norns.
 This is because each delta change to the parameter requires the script to run a "check" across all 19,200 samples of the **tape** buffer.
 Nothing is wrong, the value you want in the end will update accordingly.

-[^fn:recthresh2]: Each pixel (one of 128) in the horizontal buffer lines indicates the *first* frame of that "region" of the partition.
-Each "region" (there are 128 per partition) translates to 0.625 seconds.
-So, the brightness of buffer lines in the UI may be less accurate as `rec_threshold` is increased (i.e., especially for more percussive audio, we may be missing peaks within a region).
-On the other hand, the grid indicates audio across the *whole* buffer, and lights each partition pad and each slice pad accordingly.
-In other words, for higher `rec_threshold` values, the grid pads will be more accurate than the UI indicator.
-For a few reasons, this was necessary to save on computation time.
+It is recommended, though, that you only update this parameter when nothing is playing to avoid any lagging.

 ### track params